CynicalTyr/discord-bot-dw-hivemom/README.md

 ## 🛡️ Credits & Support

 Developed for the **Dark War: Survival** community.
 Special thanks to the **DWSI** team and my original State #161 for the original concept and idea.
+I have personally moved onto other projects but still happy to help if anyone has questions